opendistro-for-elasticsearch/performance-analyzer-rca/INSTALL.md

 #### Building from command line
    * `./gradlew build` - Builds, runs unit tests and creates a zip distribution for deployment.
    * The zip distribution can be found under `build/distributions/` folder.
-   * Skip this step if you're using the pre-built Performance Analyzer plugin JAR (link - TBD).
-If not, you will need to publish the RCA artifact to your maven local repository.
+   * You will need to publish the RCA artifact to your maven local repository.

     `./gradlew publishToMavenLocal`